whitfreer/expunge/README.md

 ###What is this?

-This is a website that helps folks with a juvenile record in Illinois:
+This is a website that helps folks with a juvenile record in Connecticut:
- 1. determine if they are likely eligible to expunge their record
+ 1. determine if they are likely eligible to erase their record
- 2. get in contact with legal aid to complete the expungement process
+ 2. get in contact with legal aid to complete the erasure/expungement process

 The idea for this app came from the awesome Juvenile Justice Council of the Mikva Challenge